abishek-viv/nse_data_crawler/README.md

 # nse_data_crawler
 ====For linux based system path file works cool but for windows, users need to update the path file accordingly

---->This is to extract the historical data of bhav_cpy,OI and volatility file from NSE.
+--->This is to extract the historical data of BHAV_CPY, OI and VOLATILITY file from NSE (National Stock Exchange).

---->Current script extracts the data for the month of may.
-Change the month variable in the code to get the data for desired month.
+--->Current script extracts the data for the month of May.
+Changing the month variable in the code provides data for the desired month.

 --->Holidays variable should be changed according to the holidays in the month including saturdays and sundays, otherwise contamination to the file is imminent and it casues problem while unzipping.